furkanumut/APKLeakData/README.md

 - Custom Pattern has been added for the user to search.

 ## What I plan to do
-- Now we can only use the decompile project with APKTOOL.
+- [X] Now we can only use the decompile project with APKTOOL.
 But I want to add it from the APK file and analyze it.
+(Now use apktool or jadx)
 - Save the output to a file.
 - Allow the thread limit from the user.
 In this way, I think it will work faster by increasing the thread limit.